Canada Thistle

 Otherwise, the goal is to prevent it from spreading to new (uninfested) areas, and to control it where possible to limit its impact on biodiversity.

-What to do if you spot it: You can report any Canada Thistle sighting by clicking here.
+What to do if you spot it: You can report any Canada thistle sighting by visiting our reporting page.

 DO: